 Discuss the checklist with your district managers, franchisees and managers.
 Solicit their input and feedback.
 We call this phase “calibration“.
 A retail audit checklist is as much an inspection tool as it is a training vehicle.
 Define the standard, communicate and measure it.
 Meet the standard, and achieve your goals.

-Are you going to build your own automated checklist or use ready-made software?
+Are you building your own or using a ready-made app?

 The factors that need to drive your decision are your costs, your return on investment, your time-to-market and the value and benefits that you will derive from the software you choose.
 Read more on buy vs build: Retail Audit Software: Buy vs Build